dermen/nanoBragg_multipanel/README.md

 ```
 cd $XTAL/modules/nanoBragg_multipanel/
+libtbx.python examples.py

+dials.image_viewer jungfrau_images.h5

-libtbx.python jungfrau16M.py
+libtbx.python examples.py --model eiger

-dials.image_viewer some_jungfrau16M_sims.h5
+dials.image_viewer eiger_images.h5
 ```

 I hope the script provides a good example of how to simulate multi panel setups!
-You can use cuda by adding the argument ```--cuda```, though speed ups may not be noticable until you switch on mosacitiy divergence etc.
+You can use cuda by adding the argument ```--cuda```, though speed ups may not be noticable until you switch on mosacitiy divergence etc.  Eiger sim takes longer I think because the eiger model includes a thickness.

 ### Optional: ipython